tqsd/QuNetSim/docs/source/examples/QKD_BB84.rst

                 q_bit.H()
             bit = q_bit.measure()

-            # Send Alice the base in which Bob has measured
+            # Send Alice the base in which Eve has measured
             eve.send_classical(sender, "%d:%d" % (sequence_nr, measurement_base), await_ack=True)

             # get the return message from Alice, to know if the bases have matched